open/close all folders

 - Epic Fail: Oakley's attempts to Mega Evolve her Beedrill.

 - Yubitsume: In addition to demoting them to grunts and banning them from using Pokémon, Giovanni subjects Annie and Oakley to this trope when their plans (which going by Giovanni's wording were heavily implied to be unauthorized) nearly led to the undoing of all the Rocket Trio's PR activities since the time travel.

 A duo of Team Rocket grunts who, in the original timeline, were rivals of the TRio and notably more competent.

 - Butt-Monkey: In the Kanto chapters, they took the place of the TRio as the Rockets who would tried to interfere with the heroes only to get horribly humiliated by them in some way (usually unwittingly, and due to both Ash and Co. and the TRio).
 Even when they get stronger Pokémon to face off against Ash during the Lake of Rage incident, they are still soundly beaten, much to their shock.

 - Know When to Fold 'Em: Their response to seeing (and recognizing) Ash showing up to one of their scams is to immediately skedaddle out of the area.
-Giovanni actually praises them for it, given how Ash has proven himself to be quite the threat.
+Giovanni actually praises them for it.

 - Out of Focus: Post-Johto, they don't show up as much, reflecting how they've practically disappeared from the anime since the end of Johto.